Black Men Lead Vision

 The mission of Black Men Lead is to systematically engage the enigmatic issues that are plaguing the relationships between black men in order to free them to live and function in their design and purpose.
-We will confront those issues that create stagnancy and the lack of progress, such as lack of purpose, the need to compete with other black men, inferiority complex, the lack of understanding black male responsibility and the need to interpolate courage where fear has run rampant — beginning through our rite of passage program.
+We will confront those issues that create stagnancy and the lack of progress, such as lack of purpose, the need to compete with other black men, inferiority complex, the lack of understanding of black male responsibility, and the need to interpolate courage where fear has run rampant — beginning through our rite of passage program.

-In the Black Men Lead program will address many issues, including:
+The Black Men Lead program will address many issues, including:

 - Addressing the Identity Crisis that has plagued us for generations